techcow2/Tips-Tricks-for-AI-Coder/README.md

 ---

-## The Future of AI-Assisted Development

-AI tools for coding are improving rapidly, but they aren’t replacing human oversight anytime soon.
-While AI will continue to **understand context and intent better**, human developers will always play a crucial role in directing its actions.

-By **combining AI’s speed with human insight**, you can **boost productivity** while still maintaining creative control over your work.
-The more hands-on you are in guiding AI, the better your code will become over time.

----

 ## In a nutshell

 Alright, now that you've got a solid understanding of how to **work with AI rather than just letting it work for you**, it’s time to put it into practice.
 Try **highlighting**, **right-clicking**, and using **targeted prompts** in your next coding session.
 You’ll be amazed at how much **quicker and more accurate** your fixes become!